ddobrin/native-spring-on-k8s-with-graalvm-workshop/complete/petclinic-jdbc/README.md

 > sdk use java 21.1.0.r11-grl

 # build and run code using
-> ./mvnw clean package -Pnative
+> ./mvnw clean package -Pnative -DskipTests

 # observe what has been build
 > ls -lart target